 I added just a touch of candied ginger to this batch and while it’s not traditional, I really think you should too.

-It gives the muffins an added bit of chew and texture while bringing just a hint of spice to each bite.
+It gives the brown bread muffins an added bit of chew and texture while bringing just a hint of spice to each bite.

 Spice and Irish aren’t really synonymous, but just go with it, trust me.

-And with that, the Irish recipes are done and maybe I can finally go back on Pinterest without having fake green dips, cupcakes and cookies thrown in my face making me want to gag.
+And with that, the Irish recipes are done for this year and maybe I can finally go back on Pinterest without having fake green dips, cupcakes and cookies thrown in my face making me want to gag.

 Love these Brown Bread Muffins?